Ed Forchion: Petitions for review and petitions for certiorari

 Forchion, in a petition for review has asked the New Jersey Supreme Court for a discretionary review stemming from his conviction.
 He asked; "Should the holding in State v.
 Tate, 102 N.J.
 64 (1986), barring the necessity defense for possession of marijuana for medical purposes, be modified or overruled?", claiming that the ruling was outdated.

 On March 8, 2016, Forchion and his lawyers filed a Petition for Writ of Certiorari to the U.S. Supreme Court (US Supreme Court Docket – 15–8533) with ten questions for review regarding race and religion as it relates to cannabis.
 The court declined.

 Political candidacy

 Forchion established the New Jersey Legalize Marijuana Party in 1998.
-In 2004, Forchion ran as a U.S. Marijuana Party candidate, in 2018 he ran as an independent candidate under the banner “Repeal Bail Reform,” in 2020 he ran as an independent candidate with no slogan, and in 2021 Forchion ran under the slogan “HomeGrow 4All,” in addition to running as a Legalize Marijuana Party candidate in the following elections:
+In 2004, Forchion ran as a U.S. Marijuana Party candidate; In 2018 he ran as an independent candidate under the banner “Repeal Bail Reform;” In 2020 he ran as an independent candidate with no slogan; In 2021 Forchion ran under the slogan “HomeGrow 4All,” and in 2024 Weedman was a Legal Marijuana Now Party primary nominee, in addition to running as a Legalize Marijuana candidate in the following elections: